2raj2raj/bitcoin-educational-content/courses/pos305/en.md

   - Buttons may be set to “Use Simple input style “.This takes away the +/- Toggles.
   - Fit button inline where button and toggles appear inline.
 - Slider
-  - Similar to the custom amount, however,visually different as it has a slider instead of the +/- toggles.
+  - Similar to the custom amount, however, it is visually different as it has a slider instead of the +/- toggles.
   - When using the Slider, BTCPay Server will request a Min, Max, and how gradually it should increase.

 **!?Note!?**

-Deleting the Payment button can be done at the top in the warning description.
+The Payment button can be deleted at the top of the warning description.

 #### Payment Notifications

-Server IPN (Instant Payment Notification) is meant for webhooks and can be filled by a URL to post-purchase data.
+Server IPN (Instant Payment Notification) is designed for webhooks and can be configured with a URL to post-purchase data.

 #### Email Notifications

-Whenever payment has happened, BTCPay Server can notify the store owner.
+Whenever a payment has been made, BTCPay Server can notify the store owner.

 #### Browser redirect